-- 36. The schedule of expenditures of federal and state awards (the "SEFA") and related notes to the schedule of expenditures of federal and state awards are accurate and complete in all material respects, presents the information required by the Department of Health Services Audit Guide, and include all federal and state program expenditures made during the year ended December 31, 2015. - 37.
-We acknowledge our responsibility for presenting the SEFA and we believe the SEFA, including its form and content, is fairly presented.
-The methods of measurement and presentation of the SEFA have not changed from those used in the prior period, and we have disclosed to you any significant assumptions and interpretations underlying the measurement and presentation of the SEFA. - 38.
-The Company has identified in the SEFA all awards provided by federal agencies in the form of grants, federal cost reimbursement contracts, loans, loan guarantees and other noncash awards, property (including donated surplus property), cooperative agreements, interest subsidies, insurance, food commodities, direct appropriations, and other assistance. - 39.
-Information presented in federal and state program financial reports and claims for advances and reimbursements are supported by the books and records from which the Company's basic financial statements have been prepared on a basis consistent with that presented in the schedule of expenditures of federal and state awards.
+- 41. We acknowledge our responsibility for presenting the SEFA in accordance with the requirements of the Department of Health Services Audit Guide, and we believe the SEFA, including its form and content, is fairly presented in accordance with the Department of Health Services Audit Guide.
+The methods of measurement and presentation of the SEFA have not changed from those used in the prior period, and we have disclosed to you any significant assumptions and interpretations underlying the measurement and presentation of the SEFA. - 42.
+We have identified and disclosed to you all of our government programs and related activities subject to the Department of Health Services Audit Guide compliance audit, and have included in the SEFA, expenditures made during the audit period for all awards provided by federal and state agencies in the form of federal or state awards, federal or state cost-reimbursement contracts, loans, loan guarantees, property (including donated surplus property), cooperative agreements, interest subsidies, insurance, food commodities, direct appropriations, and other direct assistance.